inmation/WebStudio-docs/GettingStarted/README.md

 Press the space bar again to see the available `layout` fields and set `"h"=2,` and `"w"=6`.
 At this point the JSON formatting is out of kilter, which we can fix by clicking the format ![brush](../assets/images/FormatJSONToolBtn.png) icon at the top of the window.
 As a last refinement before adding the widget, let's change the text `color`.
 Place the cursor inside the current value (`"grey"`) of the `options.style.color` field and press **control-space** to pick a color.

-> **Note**: Dot-notation is used as a shorthand to refer to nested properties in the JSON models as shown above in relation to setting the `color` attribute.
+> **Note**: Dot-notation is used as a shorthand to refer to nested properties in the JSON models as shown above.
 The notation is fairly self-explanatory.
 One special case worth mentioning more explicitly is when referring to objects in arrays.
 Consider the arbitrary JSON below:
 >```json
 >{
 >    "data": [